domaica/copia-MIA-course/Homework/15-Interactive-Visualizations-and-Dashboards/belly_button_DOMAICA/README.md

-# javascript-challenge_DOMAICA
+# belly_button_DOMAICA

-## Main folder for solution is called: 'javascript-challenge_DOMAICA'
+## Main folder for solution is called: 'belly_button_DOMAICA'

-Inside that folder, we can find solution files which are contained in 2 subfolders in proper sequence:
+Inside that root folder, we can find 3 files:

-- UFO-level-1
-- UFO-level-2-BONUS

-The last 2 additional files in this root folder are READMEs.
+- 'index.html' with code for the webpage for the project.

-- README.md -> Markdown with project explanation.
+- 'README.md' -> Markdown with project explanation.
-- README.pptx -> Powerpoint containing screenshots, explaining process and main images of the outcomes, of webpages and additional details.
+- 'README.pptx' -> Powerpoint containing screenshots, explaining process and main images of the outcomes, of webpages and additional details.

+And 2 additional folders in proper sequence:

+- 'images'
+- 'static'

-### - Subfolder UFO-level-1 contains:
+### - Subfolder 'static' contains:

-- 'index.html' webpage for solution of filtering by date.

-- 'static' subfolder with another 3 subfolders:

-    'css' containing the 'style.css' file for cascading style sheet formatting

-    'images' containing background pictures and glyphicons

-    'js' folder with 2 files invoked from html:
-        'app.js' (coding)
-        'data.js' (data)
+- 'static/data' subfolder which contains a 'samples.json' (data) file with the sample statistical infos collected for the project that will be used to analyze and plot visualizations.

+- 'static/js' subfolder with and 'app.js' (coding) file invoked from html containing the javascript code.

-### - Subfolder UFO-level-2-BONUS:
+### - Subfolder 'images':

-- 'index.html' webpage for solution of filtering by one or multiple criteria.

-- 'static' subfolder with another 3 subfolders:

-    'css' containing the 'style.css' file for cascading style sheet formatting

-    'images' containing background pictures and glyphicons

-    'js' folder with 2 files invoked from html:
-        'app.js' (coding)
-        'data.js' (data)
+-it is not very relevant.
+Contains initial pictures provided for instructions + color palettes with hexadecimal coding to be used as reference to choose colors for display visualizations.